 19. Save Your TV

-Most of the time RVs manufacturers fit the TV just outside the slide on a side wall which is a big mistake.
-You might rip off the TV off the wall if it tilting bracket get caught in the slide.
+Most of the time RV manufacturers fit the TV just outside the slide on a side wall which is a big mistake.
+You might rip the TV off the wall if its tilting bracket gets caught in the slide.

 So, before you move your slide check at least once outside and inside the RV.
 RV park power box is also an example so keep them in mind before moving the slides.